 ways to serve beyond our red doors

-The Ministry of Outreach encompasses many areas, from on-going annual projects such as the Trinity Food Pantry collection to micro projects like Have a Heart, Give a Heart Blessing Bags.
+The Ministry of Outreach encompasses many areas, from on-going annual projects such as the Trinity Food Pantry collection to one-time projects like Have a Heart, Give a Heart Blessing Bags.
 As needs arise, this congregation is always generous in giving time and donations to whatever goal we are looking to achieve.
 Part of the great success of this ministry is looking toward the congregation for inspiration in assisting charitable organizations in WNY.
 Our Outreach Ministry office continues to seek ways to match volunteers to those projects.

 For the past several years, we have provided gifts of books, blankets, mittens, toothbrushes, and many other items to children in Miss Kelly Yavornitzki's Pre-K Class at School 59 Annex in Buffalo.